The term: "REMIT carve-out" is involved with the new arrangements MiFID II Directive brings to the commodity derivatives market.

 "REMIT carve-out" represents the plain language description for an exception from the above-mentioned principle and refers to the Regulation No 1227/2011 on the integrity and transparency of the wholesale energy markets.

-Thus, "REMIT carve-out" means physically-settled instruments covered by REMIT (wholesale energy products within the REMIT terminology) traded on an OTF, which do not qualify as MiFID II financial instruments and are consequently outside the scope of MiFID, EMIR and the CRD IV package.
+Thus, "REMIT carve-out" means derivatives with electricity and natural gas as underlying that must be physically settled, which are covered by the REMIT Regulation (wholesale energy products within the REMIT terminology) traded on an OTF, and which do not qualify as MiFID II financial instruments and are consequently outside the scope of MiFID, EMIR and the CRD IV package.

 This rule sometimes entails serious consequences, for example, energy contracts covered by the REMIT carve-out do not qualify for netting under the MiFID II positions limits regime, which may cause, in turn, that entities having large such positions will approach the position limit sooner.